Fort Stotsenburg: Parade Ground, West End, Building 2127

 Constructed between 1912 and 1913, Building 2127 originally served as barracks for enlisted personnel from cavalry and field artillery units.
 Its most famous occupants were the Philippine Scouts of the 26th Cavalry, who lived there at the time of the outbreak of World War II.
 This massive structure last housed the Air Force Office of Special Investigation on the first floor, the Central Civilian Personnel Office on the second floor, and the Deputy Chief of Staff for Logistics along with the Pacific Air Forces Contracting Center on the third floor.
 A similar barracks, constructed at the same time, preserves more of the original character of these buildings.
 It is located just down Austin Street and housed the Base Social Actions function and the offices of the general educational institutions.

 Telephone Exchange (Building 2425)

-Directly across Weston Avenue from the old 26th Cavalry barracks stands this small structure that was constructed in November 1914 at a cost of only $260.
+Directly across Weston Avenue from the old 26th Cavalry(PS) barracks stands this small structure that was constructed in November 1914 at a cost of only $260.
 During its long history, Building 2425 sometimes served as a post office facility, but for most of its life has housed Clark's telephone operations office, as it last did.
 During the battle for Clark in late January 1945, this building sustained a number of hits.
 Despite a number of renovations, these hits on the building have been left uncovered as testimony to the ferocity of the fighting.